“Stoking The Fire Segment” – Tanaka Will Miss Over A Years Worth Of Work In 7 Year Deal From ‘TJS’ Avoidance

 2016 MLB Team Salaries Links Page here.

 Posted on April 15, 2016, in MLB Player Profiles and tagged adam warren, AL East, andrew miller, aroldis chapman, brian cashman, cc sabathia, Chase Whitley, david phelps, dellin betances, didi gregorius, ivan nova, joe blanton, luis severino, masahiro tanaka, michael pineda, nathan eovaldi, new york yankees, shane greene, starlin castro, Tommy John Surgery, Yankees Pitching Staff 2016.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on “Stoking The Fire Segment” – Tanaka Will Miss Over A Years Worth Of Work In 7 Year Deal From ‘TJS’ Avoidance.